natalieagus/50002/docs/Labs/lab4.md

 ...
 .ends
 ```

-Again, your job is to fill up each blanks between `BEGIN ANSWER` and `END ANSWER`
+Fill up each blanks between `BEGIN ANSWER` and `END ANSWER`

 ### ROM
 The control logic should be tailored to generate the control signals your logic requires, which may differ from what’s shown in the diagram above.
-Note that a ROM can be built by specifying a memory with just one read port; the ROM contents are set up using the contents keyword in the netlist description of the memory.
+Note that a ROM can be built by specifying a memory with just **one** read port; the ROM contents are set up using the contents keyword in the netlist description of the memory.

 For example, the netlist for a ROM that uses the `opcode` field of the instruction to lookup the values for 18 control signals (they are **positional!**) looks like:

 ```cpp
 Xrom vdd 0 0 id[31:26] 			// one read port